 First, I had arranged the B side such that the only two really solid servers were in the front row.
 I needed them there to provide more of a challenge to the A side at the net.
 Those in the back row were inconsistent in terms of putting the ball in play.
 And when they did they were not particularly challenging.
 (More on A-side vs. B-side arrangements)

 Second, it gave me the opportunity to apply pressure to the A side in ways that otherwise wouldn’t have been possible (serving a given player in a certain way, putting the ball in a seam to test the communication, etc.).

 In all honesty, the first reason was the primary motivator.
 The second was really just a nice byproduct.

 Generally speaking, I am big on maximizing player ball contacts.
 I like to use over-the-net pepper variations and small-sided volleyball games to get players touching the ball frequently in so-called “random” situations.
-Something like a serving & passing drill is a bit more “block” oriented, but still features lots of player initiated ball contact (here’s more on block vs random training, and why one is better than the other).
+Something like a serving & passing drill is a bit more “block” oriented, but still features lots of player initiated ball contact (here’s more on block vs random training).

 There are three basic times when I’ll insert myself as ball initiator.